broadinstitute/chart-releaser-action/README.md

-# *chart-releaser* Action
+# *chart-releaser* Action - *BroadInstitute Fork*

-A GitHub action to turn a GitHub project into a self-hosted Helm chart repo, using [helm/chart-releaser](https://github.com/helm/chart-releaser) CLI tool.
+A GitHub action to turn a GitHub project into a self-hosted Helm chart repo, using [BroadInstitute/chart-releaser](https://github.com/BroadInstitute/chart-releaser) CLI tool.

+This *BroadInstitute* fork mainly enhance the original project by enabling the content creation (Upload of the package) on an external repo.
+There was a requirement to store charts and Terraforms in one repo (GOTC Deploy) and publish charts in another repo (GOTC-helm-repo).

 ## Usage